-Greece has More Bargaining Leverage than its Politicians Understand
+Greece has Bargaining Leverage

 What is unclear is whether he knew what he was doing or not, but the former Greek PM was ridiculed across the American popular press and across Europe for his ignorant, if not negligent action.
 Though, we questioned within these pages whether it might be pure genius or simply his soft heart at work behind the untimely and completely unexpected political posture.
 We also wondered if the respected legend of Greek politics might even be reading our column, considering that we had suggested Greece’s politicians ask Greeks what they wanted just days before Papandreou’s so-called shocking proposal.

 How the move will work out for PASOK in February remains unclear, but I would assume the sacrifice of Papandreou will save some seats in Parliament.
 It even gives PASOK a chance at the premiership, something that was highly improbable otherwise.
 But more importantly, we should take note of the reaction of Greeks, which was one of introspection; of the markets, which was catastrophic; and of the look in the eyes of European leaders, which was one of fear.